The Angus Saga

 Angus is home!

-There was a bit of confusion as Josh had woken us all up at 6:30am so we could get down to the vet at 8am to pick him up but then it turned out we had to go down there later, so he headed off to work, the kids did their thing, and after cleaning up the transport crate in the backyard and realising it was not in the best nick and also not terribly accessible, I realised we needed a harness and a crate.
+There was a bit of confusion as JJ had woken us all up at 6:30am so we could get down to the vet at 8am to pick him up but then it turned out we had to go down there later, so he headed off to work, the kids did their thing, and after cleaning up the transport crate in the backyard and realising it was not in the best nick and also not terribly accessible, I realised we needed a harness and a crate.
 What followed was several rounds of counting money and texts to both mothers trying to work out how much money I needed or needed to borrow.
-I asked Josh's mum for some money to pay for the crate and the harness and my mother some money to pay for the kids' passports (I've actually gotten one application processed, some stuff with the other two needed to be fixed up).
-When Josh got back he was surprised I hadn't gone yet and reminded me that he'd already paid a deposit to the emergency vet, so I suddenly had a lot more money available than I thought I had.
+I asked JJ’s mum for some money to pay for the crate and the harness and my mother some money to pay for the kids’ passports (I’ve actually gotten one application processed, some stuff with the other two needed to be fixed up).
+When JJ got back he was surprised I hadn’t gone yet and reminded me that he’d already paid a deposit to the emergency vet, so I suddenly had a lot more money available than I thought I had.

 See this is why I can never work with numbers when flustered (this is not hurting my career prospects, I deliberately avoid any job that is going to require me to deal with numbers on a regular basis).

 We shot past City Farmers, I ran in, yelled for help which was quickly provided by the lovely staff as always and briefly explained what was happening and why I was in a hurry.
-The lady that helped me chose the lovely pink harness that Angus is wearing in the photo as probably the best one to not put too much pressure on his neck (and pink because I said due to the little girl the dog belonged to it would have to be red or pink and she understood completely) and the right sized crate and helped me throw them in the back of Josh's car.
+The lady that helped me chose the lovely pink harness that Angus is wearing in the photo as probably the best one to not put too much pressure on his neck (and pink because I said due to the little girl the dog belonged to it would have to be red or pink and she understood completely) and the right sized crate and helped me throw them in the back of JJ’s car.

 We also met the Nine News people there, they were very nice and I wish I could apologise to them for being flustered, vague and uninteresting the entire time they spent with us.
 They filmed Angus and then the reunion at the vet and some of the vet explaining what we were going to have to do to care for him.
 5yo was really ratty by that point and being an awesome ad for contraception, then followed us home and did a very quick interview with 7yo standing next to Angus’ crate, 5yo jumped in and they did a quick interview with him, got him to say “Welcome home Angus!” before we had to try to remove him from the scene as he was very ratty by that stage, which meant instead of calmly being able to observe proceedings we had to lock Tali in the master bedroom while moving Angus into the study where he is now.